alisw/alibuild/docs/reference.markdown

-    The specified dependencies will be built before building the given package; the "required" corresponding binaries, libraries and environment variables will be made available (by loading the dependency module) before the current built starts.
+    The specified dependencies will be built before building the given package; the "required" corresponding binaries, libraries and environment variables will be made available (by loading the build environment of the dependency) before the current built starts.

     You can specify platform-specific dependencies by appending `:<regexp>` to the dependency name.
 Such a regular expression will be matched against the architecture provided via `--architecture`, and if it does not match, the